 2. Brands are Embracing the Power of Storytelling

-According to experts, this storytelling trend will be witnessed a lot more in 2020.
-Using this strategy, outdoor advertising is embracing the concept by designing ads that only tells a part of the story, which makes the audience wait for the next ad in the storyline.
+According to experts, this storytelling trend will be witnessed a lot more in 2022.
+Using this strategy, outdoor advertising is embracing the concept by designing ads that only tell a part of the story, which makes the audience wait for the next ad in the storyline.